-Recommenda ation detail Comply Yes/No sted entity should: have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and b) disclose that policy or a summary of it.
+Recom mendation detail Comply Yes/No 5.1 A listed entity should: a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and b) disclose that policy or a summary of it.
 Yes

 Detailed compliance procedures for ASX Listing Rule disclosure requirements have been adopted by the Company.
-The Company's Obligation of Disclosure Policy can be found within the Company's Corporate Governance Charter (Section G8) on the Company's website www.renascor.com.au/company.
+The Company's Obligation of Disclosure Policy can be found within the Company's Corporate Governance Charter (Section G8) on the Company's website www.renascor.com.au/corporate-governance/.
 The Continuous Disclosure Policy sets out the key obligations of directors, officers and employees in relation to continuous disclosure as well as the Company's obligations under the ASX Listing Rules and the Corporations Act.